Elementary charge and neutrino's mass from Planck length: A Quantum Gravity signature?

-The right-hand side of Eq. (\ref{LQG}) can be identified with the eigenvalues of the LQG area operator\footnote{A general correspondence between angular momenta and spin network lines is discussed in \cite{krasnov,bojowald}.} \cite{smolin}, with a Barbero-Immirzi parameter $\gamma = \sqrt{3}/6$, in $95\%$ agreement to the approximate value derived from the Bekenstein entropy in the limit of large horizons \cite{meissner,agullo}. ${\cal A}/2$ is the effective area orthogonally pierced by the lines of a spin network with axial symmetry, given by the area of the equatorial circle ${\cal A}/4$ multiplied by $2$ punctures per line.
+The right-hand side of Eq. (\ref{LQG}) can be identified with the eigenvalues of the LQG area operator\footnote{A general correspondence between angular momenta and spin network lines is conjectured in \cite{krasnov,bojowald}.} \cite{smolin}, with a Barbero-Immirzi parameter $\gamma = \sqrt{3}/6$, in $95\%$ agreement to the approximate value derived from the Bekenstein-Hawking entropy in the limit of large horizons \cite{meissner,mitra,corichi,agullo}. ${\cal A}/2$ is the effective area orthogonally pierced by the lines of a spin network with axial symmetry, given by the area of the equatorial circle ${\cal A}/4$ multiplied by $2$ punctures per line.
 In other words, the horizon is pierced by two lines of colour $1/2$, each line pierces the horizon twice, we then have four punctures, each one contributing with an area gap $4\sqrt{3} \pi \gamma l_P^2$, which totals a horizon area ${\cal A} = 16\sqrt{3} \pi \gamma l_P^2$, as given by (\ref{LQG}).
-It corresponds to a blackhole mass $M = m_P$, as assumed in the previous section.
-As the blackhole is extremal, there is no Hawking radiation and the horizon is isolated.
+It corresponds to a black hole mass $M = m_P$, as assumed in the previous section.
+As the black hole is extremal, there is no Hawking radiation and the horizon is isolated.

+The same analysis can be made in the case of a charged, non-rotating black hole.
+Again, the horizon radius is minimal in the extremal limit, when $r_H = r_Q = M$ and there is no Hawking radiation.
+The horizon area is given by ${\cal A} = 4\pi r_H^2 = 4 \pi e^2$.
+On the other hand, in the fundamental representation of the spin network, the horizon isolation implies that the minimum eigenstate of the area operator has two punctures with quantum labels $(j_1,m_1) = (1/2,1/2)$ and $(j_2,m_2) = (1/2,-1/2)$, as this simultaneously gives the minimum area eigenvalue and fulfills the projection constraint \cite{meissner,mitra,corichi,agullo}